Mesnero/ros2_sdk/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE (LINK TO LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Mesnero/ros2_sdk/blob/main/LICENSE) file for details.